Frequently Asked Questions (FAQs)

 Taking photos in the tourist places is not any problem but in some of places and inside the temples normally not allowed to take for photography.
 Even though, most of Nepalese people don't mind taking photographs but not all.

-What cloth should I wear while visiting Nepal ?
+What clothes should I wear while visiting Nepal ?

 We advise you to wear in the villages (visiting temples, monasteries and homes) a comfortable dress which does expose your body.
 In the cities it does matter whether you wear long or short.